7 March 2014

 As of 1 March 2014 (Source: Ministry of the Interior, Population Register)

 The citizenship of the Republic of Estonia never ceased to exist.
 During the years of occupation, the Estonian diplomatic service in exile issued Estonian passports, which were recognised as travel documents by many countries of the world, eventually even by the Russian Federation.
 In Estonia, the issuing of identity documents to the Estonian population began again immediately after Estonia regained its independence in 1991.
 The first Estonian passports, after the regaining of independence, were issued in July 1992 and within a three-year period almost all Estonian citizens were provided with passports.
 In 1996, the Estonian Government began to issue identity documents (the so-called "alien's passport") to persons of undetermined citizenship who had previously held Soviet passports, thus granting those persons time for choosing their citizenship.
 This document serves as official identification within Estonia and allows its holder to travel abroad.
 In 2002, Estonia started issuing ID cards to Estonian citizens over 15 years of age and to Estonian permanent residents with other citizenship or of undetermined citizenship as a primary domestic identification document that can also be used to sign documents digitally.
-As of 30 January 2013, approximately 1 192 000 residents of Estonia have ID cards.
+As of 28 February 2014, approximately 1 207 493 Estonian residents have ID cards.

 Estonian citizenship is acquired by birth if at least one of the parents of the child holds Estonian citizenship at the time of the birth of the child.